dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 ### CHIS Data Governance Plan Based on Best International Practices

 A CHIS governance plan refers to roles and processes that serve as a guideline for fulfilling, sustaining, and extending CHIS planning.
-A governance plan crosses all organizational layers, including stakeholders, administration, maintenance, strategy, policy, and support. ^\[1\]^
+A governance plan crosses all organizational layers, including stakeholders, administration, maintenance, strategy, policy, and support.^[*Technopedia:* [Governance Plan](http://www.techopedia.com/definition/2910/governance-plan)]

 A CHIS governance plan should clearly state who does what, when, and how with regard to CHIS management, to management of data and information, and to decision making.
 A governance plan is useful in times of transition or change in the CHIS, since it provides a reference tool to clarify roles and settle disputes.